Dicklesworthstone/visual_astar_python/README.md

 ### Assembling Frames into an MP4 File Using FFmpeg

-If you have saved the frames as individual image files and wish to manually assemble them into an MP4 video, you can use FFmpeg, a powerful multimedia processing tool.
-Below are the steps and recommended settings to create a high-quality MP4 file from a sequence of frames.
+If you have saved the frames as individual image files and wish to manually assemble them into an MP4 video, you can use FFmpeg.

-#### Prerequisites

-Ensure FFmpeg is installed on your system.
 You can download it from the [official FFmpeg website](https://ffmpeg.org/download.html) or install it via a package manager.
-Alternatively, you can download a pre-compiled binary from the most recent version [here](https://johnvansickle.com/ffmpeg/).
+Alternatively, you can download a pre-compiled binary from the most recent version [here](https://johnvansickle.com/ffmpeg/) (recommended; note that if you do this, you'll have to copy the binary to `/usr/bin/` and do `chmod +x ffmpeg` to make it executable.
+To check which version of FFmpeg you're actually using, try `which ffmpeg`).
 Additionally, you may need the `bc` command for calculations, which can be installed using:

 ```bash
 sudo apt install bc